 ARC support for OIDC¶

-Currently the support for OIDC tokens in ARC is at a technology preview level.
-Only tokens conforming to WLCG profile are supported.
-Currently validation is not strict.
-The token is parsed and the signature is checked if present.
-But no additional requirements are imposed.
-Tokens are only accepted for client authentication for job submission through the EMIES interface.
+Only tokens conforming to the WLCG profile have been tested.
+The current validation is not strict: the token is parsed and the signature is checked if present, but no additional requirements are imposed.
+Tokens are only accepted for client authentication during job submission through the EMI-ES and REST interfaces.

 Obtaining and using tokens¶

 The suggested way for obtaining a token is through the oidc-agent utility - https://indigo-dc.gitbook.io/oidc-agent/.
-Install it following instructions for your distribution.
+Install it following the instructions for your Linux distribution.

-Point your browser at https://wlcg.cloud.cnaf.infn.it/ and create an account.
+Point your browser to https://wlcg.cloud.cnaf.infn.it/ and create an account.

 Start the oidc-agent.
 It will print few lines of shell commands.
-Copy them at command line and execute.
-They will set up environment variables for other oidc-* commands.
+Copy them to the command line and execute.
+This will set up environment variables for other oidc-* commands.